Active ingredient

 Like all medicines, this medicine can cause side effects, although not everybody gets them.

-Modigraf reduces your body’s defence mechanism (immune system), which will not be as good at fighting infections.
+Modigraf reduces your body’s defense mechanism (immune system), which will not be as good at fighting infections.
 Therefore, you may be more prone to infections while you are taking Modigraf.

 Severe effects may occur, including allergic and anaphylactic reactions (a very serious type of allergic reaction with fainting and difficulty breathing, which needs immediate medical attention).
 Benign and malignant tumours have been reported following Modigraf treatment.